How can being a carrier affect a woman’s health?

 Females carriers are usually not affected with Duchenne or Becker because they make enough of the dystrophin protein.
 However, they can have some symptoms of Duchenne, such as changes to heart function, mild muscle weakness, fatigue (a tired feeling), or cramping in their muscles.
 Rarely, a carrier has symptoms that are as severe as those of a male with muscular dystrophy.
-The term “manifesting carrier” is often used to describe a woman who has some of the symptoms seen in males who have Duchenne.
+The term “manifesting carrier” is sometimes used to describe a woman who has symptoms connected to a DMD gene variant.

-In addition, symptoms can be seen in young girls who are carriers of Duchenne.
-Although rare, it is important to be aware of this risk, and bring any concerns about muscle weakness, impaired balance or frequent falls, muscle fatigue, and cognitive or behavioral issues to your doctor.
-This is especially important if there is a known family history of Duchenne.
+Although rare, symptoms can be seen in young girls who are carriers of Duchenne.
+It is important to be aware of this risk and bring any concerns about muscle weakness, impaired balance or frequent falls, muscle fatigue, and cognitive or behavioral issues to your doctor.
 Learn more about young female carriers of Duchenne.

-All carriers should be evaluated by a healthcare provider familiar with Duchenne.
+All carriers should be evaluated by a healthcare provider familiar with dystrophinopathy.

 Skeletal muscles

 Most carrier females (about 80-90%) have no problems with their skeletal muscles.
-Some have mild muscle weakness, fatigue (a tired feeling), pain or cramping in their muscles.
+Some have mild muscle weakness, fatigue (a tired feeling), pain, or cramping in their muscles.
 Rarely, a carrier has symptoms that are as severe as those of a male with muscular dystrophy.
-These issues should be addressed by specialists in these areas (ie, neuromuscular specialists (neurology or physical medicine and rehabilitation (PM&R), physical therapy, etc.) and followed regularly.
+These issues should be addressed by specialists in these areas (neuromuscular specialists including neurology and/or physical medicine and rehabilitation (PM&R), physical therapists, etc.) and followed regularly.
 They may suggest stretches, exercises, and/or medication for pain that may be helpful.

 Cardiac function